bryanziehl/bryanziehl/README.md

 ## Demonstration System

 **prima-veritas-demo-system**
-Public demonstration system for reconstructing and verifying operational timelines from structured event records. https://github.com/bryanziehl/prima-veritas-demo-system
+Public system for reconstructing and verifying operational timelines from structured event data.
+Upload a dataset to generate a reproducible history and verification bundle. https://github.com/bryanziehl/prima-veritas-demo-system

 ## Foundational Systems